 - salt - to taste

-- Toss all of the salsa ingredients together right in your serving dish, then season to taste with salt.
+- Toss all of the ingredients together right in your serving dish, then season to taste with salt.
 Chill until you're ready to serve.